AtomsofConfusion/AtomsofConfusion.github.io/about.md

 ### Contact

-We can be reached at atomsofconfusion@googlegroups.com
+We can be reached at atomsofconfusion at googlegroups dot com